• Skip to primary navigation

 sudo systemctl restart apache2

+Your home automation Raspberry Pi relay setup is complete.
 Open http://<your-pi-hostname>.local/index.php from any device on your network.
 Clicking ON/OFF triggers an audible click from the relay and controls your light.
 For more Raspberry Pi projects, browse the blog.
+For GPIO documentation, see the official Raspberry Pi documentation.

 Filed Under: Engineering, how to, Raspberry Pi Tagged With: Apache, Home automation, Lights, Python, Raspberry, raspberry-pi,home-automation,relay,gpio,python,lights,smart-home, Relay